northbright/samba.sh/README.md

 2. eno1: ...
 ```

-Record the ethernet interfaces to bind with Samba.
+Record the interfaces to bind with Samba.

 * Modify `samba.sh` before run